AST012 - Newly diagnosed asthma with tests

 3. had a bronchodilator reversibility with spirometry (BDR) test

-4. had a peak expiratory flow rate (PEFR) variability test (only if spirometry is not available)
+4. had a peak expiratory flow rate (PEFR) variability test (only if spirometry not available is also coded)

 5. had a bronchial challenge test